 Spoon the orzo mixture into the peppers and place in the baking dish, with the chicken broth.
 Cover the dish with foil and bake for 45 minutes.
 Remove the foil and sprinkle each pepper with a little grated parmesan cheese.
 Continue baking for 15 more minutes.

-family, books, gardening, simple DIY projects, golf, up north, msu football, football saturday tailgates, detroit red wings, detroit tigers, walking with my dog, trying new recipes, musicals, reality tv, pedicures with my daughters, martinis, pinterest
+family, books, gardening, simple DIY projects, golf, up north, msu football, football saturday tailgates, detroit red wings, detroit tigers, walking with my dog, trying new recipes, musicals, BBC, pedicures with my daughters, martinis, pinterest